Image via Facebook

 Well, he has moved to the private sector so maybe he decided to go out swinging.
 Nah.

 After the first city council meeting it appears that “dopey” Dibona hasn’t realized all of his bro buddies are gone.
-He only has the ozempic twins to lean on now.
-He’s disliked by his new colleagues, trashed by the voters of Norfolk County and worst of all disrespected the Sun, the Ledger and Joe Catalano of QATV, not wise for someone who never misses a chance to be in the public spotlight.
+He only has the Ozempic twins to lean on now.
+He’s disliked by his new colleagues, trashed by the voters of Norfolk County and worst of all is disrespected the Sun, the Ledger and Joe Catalano at QATV, not wise for someone who never misses a chance to be in the public spotlight.

-Not sure who Told him to Object to the council orders, but I would guess it would be the little fella with the nicotine stained teeth and the receding hairline.
+Not sure who Told him to object to the council orders, but I would guess it would likely be the little fella with the nicotine stained teeth and the receding hairline.

-Also, dopey shamelessly wanted to add his name, to an order minimizing property taxes for people, yet didn’t co-sponsor the order.
+Also, Dopey shamelessly wanted to add his name, to an order minimizing property taxes for people, yet didn’t co-sponsor the order from the gitgo.

 I’m hoping the council president informs him to be knowledgeable of the council agenda.